Multi-qubit entanglement generation with squeezed modes: Introduction

 The most feasible way for current technology to implement an ESP is by using linear optical elements to transmit and measure information encoded in photonic degrees of freedom.
 The common example is the implementation of an ESP with photonic qubits~\cite{pan_prl_1998}, which requires a Bell state measurement (BSM).
 However, one major drawback of the ESP with photonic qubits and linear optics is that the BSM is non-deterministic, leading to a success probability that does not exceed $0.5$~\cite{Lutkenhaus_pra_1999,Vaidman_PRA_1999,Calsamiglia_apb_2001}.
 Additionally, quantum networks are plagued by signal loss across optical fibers, BSM errors, memory decoherence, classical communication delays, and other issues.
 All these factors further decrease the success probability and limit the Bell pair transmission rate.

 A large research effort is currently underway to increase the entanglement generation rate.
-This is being pursued by developing new networking protocols using existing entanglement swapping and distillation protocols (for example, multiplexing and parallelization schemes), or by developing new ESP methods.
-Regarding the latter, there are many proposals in the literature to increase the success probability or to overcome the non-deterministic nature of an ESP with optical modes, including photon hyperentanglement~\cite{Kwiat_pra_1998}, non-linear photonic interactions~\cite{kim_prl_2001,Barrett_pra_2005,Jian_cpl_2009,Bai_2011,Wang_QIP_2017}, optical squeezing~\cite{zaidi_prl_2013}, or the inclusion of ancillary photonic qubits~\cite{Ewert_prl_2014,Matthias_SA_2023}.
-Hybrid DV-CV entanglement swapping protocols using coherent light and homodyne measurement were also investigated~\cite{vanLoock_PRL_2006,Munro_prl_2008}.
+This is being pursued by developing new networking protocols using existing entanglement swapping and distillation protocols (for example, multiplexing and parallelization schemes), or by developing new EGP methods.
+There are many proposals in the literature to increase the success probability or to overcome the non-deterministic nature of an EGP with optical modes, including photon hyperentanglement~\cite{Kwiat_pra_1998}, non-linear photonic interactions~\cite{kim_prl_2001,Barrett_pra_2005,Jian_cpl_2009,Bai_2011,Wang_QIP_2017}, optical squeezing~\cite{zaidi_prl_2013}, or the inclusion of ancillary photonic qubits~\cite{Ewert_prl_2014,Matthias_SA_2023}.
+Hybrid DV-CV protocols, which leverage the interaction between qubits and a coherent optical mode combined with homodyne measurement~\cite{vanLoock_PRL_2006}, cat-state projection, and single-photon detection~\cite{Munro_prl_2008}, have been proposed for the nondeterministic generation of a single Bell pair and subsequently used in quantum repeaters.
+Unlike these hybrid approaches, our hybrid DV-CV protocol utilizes squeezed light instead of coherent light and enables entanglement between multiple pairs of qubits per homodyne measurement and subsequent local operations.